 - The QR codes have become a popular kind of barcode choice in supply chain operation as they can store more data information and lend themselves easily to scan via smartphone.

-- QR codes can bridge in different forms of marketing streams together.
+- QR codes can bridge different forms of marketing streams together.
 The organizations can save money by distributing QR code to their website or URL.

 Note: The maximum storage capacities in QR codes occur for version 40 and error correction level L (low) which is denoted by 40-L.